-- Reduced project delivery delays – Activities which minimize environmental impacts can reduce the time required to obtain environmental documents and permits.
+- Reduced project delivery delays – Activities, which minimize environmental impacts can reduce the time required to obtain environmental documents and permits.

-The objective of this project is to identify effective practices and provide the information needed to develop guidelines to assist bridge owners in selecting the most appropriate strategies and procedures for bridge maintenance and preservation with assessments of relative environmental impacts of each.
+The objective of this project was to identify effective practices and provide the information needed to develop guidelines to assist bridge owners in selecting the most appropriate strategies and procedures for bridge maintenance and preservation activities in order to minimize environmental impacts.

 - Agency's final report documents the entire research effort.
 To access all the links in Table 9: Summary of Impacts and Mitigation Recommendations for Superstructure Work please download the zip file using the link below.